Carbon nanotubes (CNTs) are perhaps the best available material for realizing nano and molecular scale electronics and sensor devices.

 One roadblock to a broader use of CNTs in electronics and other devices lies in the several tedious steps to produce even a single or a few functional devices.
 Furthermore, existing assembly and fabrication methods do not lend themselves to high-yield microcircuit production.

 Army scientists are breaking through this roadblock and have developed a FET array utilizing SWNTs as the channel for the transistor, as well as a method for fabricating the FET which overcomes the scalability issues above.
+The research team has simplified the fabrication process down to three steps.

 In this invention, available to businesses for commercialization, a metal oxide layer is formed on a highly N-doped silicon substrate using conventional semiconductor fabrication techniques.
 Then, an iron-containing catalyst precursor polymer film is spun on the substrate, forming a thin layer.
 Thereafter, SWNTs are grown in the polymer film by chemical vapor deposition such that long strands are formed on the MOS layer.
 The SWNTs may be either single tubes or thin, uniform bundles of tubes.
 After formation of the carbon nanotubes on the MOS, titanium and gold alloy electrodes are deposited over the nano-tubes in a parallel configuration.